Fixes that Fail Archetype

 What the Pattern Is

-Fixes that Fail describes a recurring organizational trap: a problem symptom appears, prompting a solution that works effectively in the short term.
+A problem symptom appears, prompting a solution that works in the short term.
 The symptom improves, validating the fix.
-However, after a delay, unintended consequences emerge that make the original problem worse - sometimes much worse.
+However, after a delay, unintended consequences emerge that make the original problem worse.
 This creates pressure to apply even more of the same “proven” fix, deepening the cycle.

 - Initial balancing loop: Fix applied to reduce problem symptom